I am often asked to write letters of recommendation for current and

 I can only write you a recommendation if I know you reasonably well,

 e.g. I taught you in a class or supervised you on a project.
 Please

 do not ask me for a recommendation if I do not know you well.

-telling me when your deadline(s) are.
-I reserve the right to decline your
+you before.
+I reserve the right to decline your request, especially since

 - If I agree, then I prefer to have at least a few

 weeks (after receiving all the materials described

 below) to write your recommendation.
 I may bend this requirement a